Tourism and Events

 Located at Hwy #45 & 2nd Line Road

 Standing nearly 50 feet tall and weighing 468 tons, the Alderville War Monument is one of Canada’s most striking and historic memorials.
-Built in 1927, it honors:
+Built in 1927, it honours:

 • Veterans of WWI, WWII, Korea, and Vietnam